anuraagkn/VOC-Detection-Instrument/README.md

 # Instrument Controller

-This repo contains source code for the back-end (and soon front-end) of a laboratory instrument controller.
-The back-end controller takes SCPI commands as input, then decodes and implements them in the instrument circuit.
+This repo contains source code for the back-end and front-end of an laboratory instrument controller (still in development).
+The back-end controller takes SCPI-style commands as input, then decodes and implements them in the instrument circuit.

 ## Getting Started